ZenGo-X/gotham-city/README.md

 For end-users, cryptocurrencies and blockchain-based assets are hard to store and manage.
 One of the reasons is the tradeoff between security and availability.
 Storing private keys safely requires dedicated hardware or extreme security measures which make using the coins on a daily basis difficult.
-Threshold cryptography provides ways to decentralize the private key and digital signing.
+Threshold cryptography provides ways to distribute the private key and digital signing.
 This can potentially benefit security but at the same time reveal new challenges such as availability, ownership and recovery.
 Bitcoin is utilizing ECDSA as the signing scheme.
 There is an active line of research for practical and efficient multi-party ECDSA schemes.